Elon Musk's bumpy road to possibly owning Twitter: A timeline – KION546

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Clare Duffy, Chris Isidore, Brian Fung, Rishi Iyengar and Allison Morrow contributed to this report.
+CNN’s Clare Duffy, Chris Isidore, Brian Fung, Rishi Iyengar, Brian Stelter and Allison Morrow contributed to this report.

 Comments